Where to Get Mesothelioma Treatment in Florida

 Mesothelioma Specialists in Florida

-Florida residents with mesothelioma have several experts in the state to choose from who specialize in treating pleural or peritoneal mesothelioma.
+Florida residents with mesothelioma have several experts in the state to choose from.
+These experts specialize in treating pleural or peritoneal mesothelioma.

-Dr. Jacques Fontaine, a pleural mesothelioma specialist and surgeon, leads the mesothelioma program at Moffitt Cancer Center in Tampa, Florida.
+Dr. Jacques Fontaine is a pleural mesothelioma specialist and surgeon.
+He leads the mesothelioma program at Moffitt Cancer Center in Tampa, Florida.
 The Sylvester Comprehensive Cancer Center in Miami is home to Villamizar.
-Both thoracic surgeons trained under Sugarbaker, the pioneer behind tumor-removing surgery for pleural mesothelioma.
+Both thoracic surgeons trained under Sugarbaker.
+He was the pioneer behind tumor-removing surgery for pleural mesothelioma.

-Sylvester also features Dr. Mecker Moller, a peritoneal mesothelioma specialist who was the first to perform the cytoreduction and heated intraperitoneal chemotherapy (HIPEC) combination in South Florida.
+Sylvester also features Dr. Mecker Moller.
+This peritoneal mesothelioma specialist was the first to perform the cytoreduction and heated intraperitoneal chemotherapy (HIPEC) combination in South Florida.

-In Orlando, pleural mesothelioma patients turn to Dr. Farid Gharagozloo, a thoracic surgeon who specializes in robotic surgery.
+In Orlando, pleural mesothelioma patients turn to Dr. Farid Gharagozloo.
+He is a thoracic surgeon who specializes in robotic surgery.

 Top Florida Mesothelioma Doctors

 Mesothelioma Experts and Innovative Research in Florida

 Florida ranks No. 2 in the nation for mesothelioma and asbestosis deaths.
-The state’s large retirement population is the primary reason for the high ranking.
-Thankfully, Florida is home to some of the best mesothelioma surgeons, hospitals and cancer centers in the nation.
+The primary reason is the state’s large retirement population.
+Thankfully, Florida is home to some of the best mesothelioma surgeons.
+These doctors work at some of the nation’s best hospitals and cancer centers.

-Several surgeons in Florida have trained under Dr. David Sugarbaker, the mesothelioma specialist who pioneered treatment for the disease.
-These surgeons include Dr. Jacques Fontaine in Tampa and Dr. Nestor Villamizar at Sylvester Comprehensive Cancer Center in Miami.
+Several surgeons in Florida have trained under Dr. David Sugarbaker.
+He was a mesothelioma specialist who pioneered treatment for the disease.
+One of these surgeons is Dr. Jacques Fontaine in Tampa.
+Another is Dr. Nestor Villamizar at Sylvester Comprehensive Cancer Center in Miami.

 The state’s mesothelioma experts have advanced new therapies for the disease.
-Doctors and cancer centers in Florida helped develop Tumor Treating Fields, a new therapy approved in 2019 by the U.S. Food and Drug Administration to treat pleural mesothelioma.
+Doctors and cancer centers in Florida helped develop Tumor Treating Fields.
+This new therapy was approved in 2019 by the U.S. Food and Drug Administration to treat pleural mesothelioma.

-Fontaine was part of a mesothelioma advisory group that helped develop Tumor Treating Fields, also known as TTFields, before the therapy became available to the public.
+Fontaine was part of a mesothelioma advisory group that helped develop TTFields.
+He was involved before the therapy became available to the public.

-The Miami Cancer Institute was an early adopter of TTFields and one of the first mesothelioma cancer centers in the country to offer the therapy.
+The Miami Cancer Institute was an early adopter of TTFields.
+It was one of the first mesothelioma cancer centers in the country to offer the therapy.